Stories That Need to Be Told:

 How to Enter - Put Your Contact Info on Your Entry!

-1. Purchase your entry fee via PayPal below or mail your payment (cash or money order only) to TulipTree Publishing, PO Box 133, Seymour, MO 65746.
+1. Purchase your entry fee with a credit card below or mail your payment to TulipTree Publishing, PO Box 133, Seymour, MO 65746.
 Please note in your submission email that you are paying by mail.
 Note that even if you mail in your payment, you should still email your submission.

 2. Email your entry as an attachment to TulipTreePub@gmail.com.
 You will receive a confirmation email when your entry has been received and logged into our system.*